-Chaz began the 2017 in the best shape of his life, with full support from his Prodrive Racing Team and his Bathurst-winning engineer Adam De Borre.
+Chaz began 2017 primed and prepared with full support from Tickford Racing (formerly Prodrive Racing Team), and Bathurst-winning engineer Adam De Borre.

 Chaz claimed 5 Supercars podium finishes and 5 pole positions in 2016, one of which was on his return from his horrific crash at Bathurst in 2015.